Buying and Storing Gold 101: A Complete Guide

 A major international security company, G4S offers a range of secure storage and transport services for high-value assets.

-Consider a Bank Safety Deposit Box
+Is a Bank Safety Deposit Box a Good Option?

 A safety deposit box at your local bank is another popular choice for storing gold.
 It offers a higher level of security than your home and is a familiar, accessible option for many.
 However, there are a few key things to keep in mind.
 First, your access is limited to the bank's operating hours, which can be inconvenient if you need your assets quickly.
 More importantly, the contents of a safety deposit box are not insured by the FDIC or the bank itself.
 If something were to happen to the bank, you would not be automatically compensated for your loss, which is a significant risk to consider.

-The Risks of Storing Gold at Home
+Thinking of Storing Gold at Home?
+Know the Risks

 Keeping your gold at home might seem like the easiest and cheapest solution, but it comes with the highest risk.
 A home safe can deter an amateur burglar, but it’s unlikely to stop a determined professional.
 Beyond theft, you also have to worry about damage from fires, floods, or other natural disasters.
 The Royal Mint puts it plainly: "no matter how you store your gold or silver, you need to protect it from being stolen or damaged."
 You also have the added complication of ensuring a trusted family member knows where it is and how to access it in an emergency, which can create its own set of security concerns.